 When you look at k6 tests from the side of your server, it's often helpful to know which IPs are associated with k6 Cloud tests.

 k6 Cloud uses AWS for load generators.
+Generally, in the k6 Cloud app, and our documentation, we will refer to geographically distributed load generators as load zones.
 For the IP addresses used in the different load zones and filtering methods, refer directly to Amazon.

 If you prefer to view the ranges directly, this ip-ranges.json file provides the updated list of IP addresses used by our load generators.
 To find the IP ranges that you can use, filter the service of type EC2 and the region of the selected load zones in your test configuration.